renovatebot/renovate/lib/modules/platform/gitea/index.md

 - Set your PAT as an environment variable `RENOVATE_TOKEN`
 - Set your PAT when you run Renovate in the CLI with `--token=`

 Remember to set `platform=gitea` somewhere in your Renovate config file.
-The account must have full name (and email address) set to allow Renovate to estabilish Git identity.
+Either the account should have full name and email address set to allow Renovate to estabilish Git identity, or the `gitAuthor` config option should be set.

 ## Unsupported platform features/concepts